ahnpj/security-operations-workflows/threat-intelligence-and-enrichment/misp-ioc-enrichment-and-correlation/workflow-execution.md

 ### Step-by-Step Execution

-This section documents the workflow in the same order an analyst would realistically perform operational threat intelligence research using MISP within a controlled virtual lab environment.
-The analysis was performed from a lab workstation hosted in a virtualized environment, where I connected to a preconfigured MISP server hosted internally at `10.0.11.23`.
+This section documents the workflow in the same order an analyst would realistically perform operational threat intelligence research using MISP within a controlled virtual environment.
+The analysis was performed from a workstation hosted in a virtualized environment, where I connected to a preconfigured MISP server hosted internally at `10.0.11.23`.
 The process begins with broad intelligence searches and progresses into deeper event-level analysis, ATT&CK review, malware investigation, infrastructure analysis, and external intelligence correlation.

 <p align="left">
   <img src="images/misp-ioc-enrichmnent-and-correlation-01.png"